 and again at the latest Charades CVPR 2017 challenge, in partnership with Disney Research.

-Professor Cuzzolin has recently given tutorials at top conferences in Artificial Intelligence, including UAI 2015 and
+Professor Cuzzolin has given tutorials at top conferences in Artificial Intelligence, including UAI 2015 and

-IJCAI 2016, as well as Harvard University Department of Statistics and Seoul National University, and was the main organiser of
+IJCAI 2016, as well as Harvard University's Department of Statistics, Cambridge University and Seoul National University, and was the main organiser of

 Professor Cuzzolin was Associate Editor of the

-IEEE Transactions of Fuzzy Systems, the top journal in Computer Science by 2015
+IEEE Transactions of Fuzzy Systems, which was the top journal in Computer Science by

 Uncertainty, Fuzziness, and Knowledge-Based Systems, Image and Vision Computing, the Annals of Operations Research.